-2)Oub Change reeding approval of the Board -2.J)Tub Change reeding approval of the Board -2.J)Tub Change are Bod Approval: A change in Ownership of the Club, a change in circuit, an inactive Club requesting active -2.J.
-Items that do not need Bod approval: a change in delegate/officers, a name change for marketing purposes status, -2.2) Items that do not need Bod approval: a change in delegate/officers, a name change for marketing purposes
+2)Gub Change reeding approval of the Board -2.)Tub Change reeding approval of the Board -2.)
+I tern that here Bod Approval.
+A change in Ownership of the Club, a change in circuit, an inactive Club requesting active -2.1) I terns that do not need Bod approval: a change in delegate/officers, a name change for marketing purposes status, -2.2) I terns that do not need Bod approval: a change in delegate/officers, a name change for marketing purposes